jdleo/jdleo-me-latest/src/blog/posts/semantic-diversity-benchmark.md

 I should acknowledge this benchmark's limitations:

-1. **SpaCy embeddings**: I'm using spaCy's pre-trained embeddings as ground truth, but these aren't perfect
+1. **OpenAI embeddings**: I'm using OpenAI's `text-embedding-3-large` as ground truth, which adds both cost and dependency on a specific embedding model
 2. **Limited sample size**: While 3 runs per model provides better reliability than single attempts, larger sample sizes would give even more robust statistics
 3. **English-only**: This only tests English semantic understanding
 4. **Word-level**: This doesn't test semantic diversity in longer text generation